aknandi/disaggregation/cran-comments.md

   Availability using Additional_repositories specification:
     INLA   yes   https://inla.r-inla-download.org/R/stable

-  The Title field starts with the package name.

-  I have not submitted a package before.
-These are not mis-spelled words.
   The package uses INLA, my understanding of this NOTE is that it is fine.

 * checking installed package size ...
 NOTE installed size is 12.8Mb